Isdinval/A-Pragmatic-Framework-for-Mobile-Redundant-Manipulator-Performing-Sequential-Tasks/README.md

 # IV.
 Few exemples of the framework and explication of a few techniques used in the scientific paper.

 ## EXEMPLE 1 - Choice of the mobile base positions and the tasks groups.
 In this small exemple, the mobile manipulator has to perform 34 actions which could be screwing, drilling ...
-The redundant space composed of the plannar position of the mobile base and the angle of swivel of the manipulator has been discretized in N_YB = N_Xb = Nswiv = 9 values.
+The redundant space composed of the plannar position of the mobile base and the angle of swivel of the manipulator has been discretized in N_Yb = N_Xb = Nswiv = 9 values.
 The fig.4 represent the use case for this exemple.

 ![](FIG_GITHUB_README/use_case_34_tasks.png)
 Fig 4: Proposed use-case for this exemple